dpkoch/async_comm/README.md

 ## Examples

-There are two simple examples provided in the repository:
+There are two simple examples provided in the repository.
+To build the examples, run CMake with the `-DBUILD_EXAMPLES=ON` flag.

   - `examples/serial_loopback.cpp`: Designed for use with a USB-to-UART adapter with the RX and TX pins connected together (loopback).
 Sends a series of bytes out and prints them to the console as they are received back.
   - `examples/udp_hello_world.cpp`: Opens two UDP objects listening on different ports on the local host, and then uses each to send a simple "hello world" message to the other.